 Our Quick Lists include different criteria such as home equity percentage, home value, recent mortgage information, lot size, owner demographics, and more.

 Using highly specific property and property owner criteria allows you to target who is most likely to become a future customer, instead of wasting direct marketing dollars on any property in your service area.

 Step 2) Understand more about the properties you’ve discovered

 Once you have a list of leads (built using a Quick List or your own custom criteria), you can look at the individual properties to find any that are high priority for you to market to.

 For example, homeowners who took out a recent 2nd mortgage and are located near one of your current projects might be an excellent client who you would want to get in contact with right away.

-You can further segment your list, make notes on top-priority properties, go out and drive to see different properties and take pictures of the work needs to get done, learn more about the owners’ age, income, and occupation status…whatever you need to help you market and sell your services more effectively.
+You can further segment your mailing list, make notes on top-priority properties, go driving for dollars to see different properties and take pictures of the work that needs to get done, learn more about the owners’ age, income, and occupation status...whatever you need to help you market and sell your services more effectively.

 To recap, in this step your goals are:

 - Re-segment your lists, or create new lists to organize them better